Skip to content

 bash

-# Delete Claude Code config
+# Delete the Claude Code config file

 rm -rf ~/.claude/settings.json